1107: The Land That Time Forgot

 [Imitating.]
 Hey, I know that dude.

-A line spoken by uber-surfer-stoner dude Jeff Spicoli (played by Sean Penn) in the 1982 coming-of-age/comedy film Fast Times at Ridgemont High.
+A line spoken by uber-surfer-stoner dude Jeff Spicoli (played by Sean Penn) in the 1982 coming-of-age/comedy film Fast Times at Ridgemont High, directed by Amy Heckerling.
 Fun Fact: the movie was based on a book written by Cameron Crowe, who at age 22, thanks to his extremely youthful looks, was able to go undercover and attend his old high school for a year.
-Fast Times at Ridgemont High: A True Story, which was an account of his experiences during that year, came out in 1981.
+The book Fast Times at Ridgemont High: A True Story, an account of his experiences during that year, came out in 1981.
 Crowe adapted his book into the screenplay for the film, and later directed such films as Jerry Maguire (1993) and Say Anything (1989).

 [Imitating.]
 Please, Pee-wee!
 Play fetch with me, Pee-wee, please!